Andy Ruiz Jr.: Ruiz vs. Vargas

-On December 19, 2017 Angel "Memo" Heredia, a well known strength and conditioning trainer, confirmed that he would be working alongside Ruiz.
-Ruiz was next to make a ring return on February 3, 2018 on the undercard of Gilberto Ramirez vs. Habib Ahmed WBO super middleweight title fight at the American Bank Center in Corpus Christi, Texas.
+On December 19, 2017, Angel "Memo" Heredia, a well known strength and conditioning trainer, confirmed that he would be working alongside Ruiz.
+Ruiz was next to make a ring return on February 3, 2018, on the undercard of Gilberto Ramirez vs. Habib Ahmed WBO super middleweight title fight at the American Bank Center in Corpus Christi, Texas.
 Ruiz did not appear on the card and instead his return was pushed back to take place at the StubHub Center in Carson, California on the undercard of Óscar Valdez vs. Scott Quigg on March 10.
 In his absence from the ring, he explained, "I just wanted to take a break.
 I already have 30 fights.
 I wanted to be with the family, I started investing my money.
 I started building houses.
 But every boxers needs that little break and now I've got to come back harder."
-American boxer Devin Vargas (20-4, 8 KOs) was confirmed as his opponent in a scheduled eight round bout.
+American boxer Devin Vargas (20–4, 8 KOs) was confirmed as his opponent in a scheduled eight round bout.
 Ruiz knocked Vargas out in round one.
 He landed a big right hand to the head of Vargas, dropping him.
 Referee Thomas Taylor called off the fight.
 The official time of the stoppage was at 1:38 of round one.
 Ruiz showed good power and speed during the short fight.
 For the bout, Ruiz trained with Manny Robles.
 Ruiz received a $500,000 purse.

 Ruiz vs. Johnson

-His next fight was scheduled to take place on July 7, 2018 at the Save Mart Center in Fresno, California against veteran journeyman Kevin Johnson (32-9-1, 16 KOs).
+His next fight was scheduled to take place on July 7, 2018, at the Save Mart Center in Fresno, California, against former world title challenger Kevin Johnson (32–9–1, 16 KOs).
 The main goal for this bout was for Ruiz to get in some much needed rounds, having only completed less than a round in over a year.
 Johnson, who had previously only been stopped twice in his nine losses, was known for his toughness, having taken the likes of Kubrat Pulev, Derek Chisora, Tyson Fury and Vitali Klitschko the twelve round distance.
 Ruiz dominated Johnson over ten rounds, winning via unanimous decision with scores of 99–91, 97–93, and 97–93.
 Johnson did not do much apart from throw a strong jab from time to time.
 It was Ruiz who was busy and remained in control for majority of the bout.
 Ruiz admitted it was good to go the distance and called out some of the better heavyweights, namely Jarrell Miller.